Tokyo, JPUTC+9

 Side project.
 In development.
 Pre-launch.

-A browser-based agent that builds full-stack web apps end-to-end.
+A browser-based agent that builds full-stack web apps.
 The user describes an idea in natural language; a wizard turns it into a project plan, a task graph, and a vision document; an agentic loop then implements the code inside an in-browser sandbox with live preview.

 • 01A custom git-like VCS with immutable content-addressed blob storage and patch-hunk commits rather than full snapshots, to keep storage cost flat as projects grow.
 Three-way merge handled in the same layer.